 If not, I have a trusted driver who takes my Airbnb guests around Nayarit and Puerto Vallarta.
 Get in touch with me and I’ll definitely hook you up!

-It’s not a thing because there’s just too much liability attached to it.
+Motorbikes are not a thing because there’s just too much liability attached to them.
 The motorbikes you see in Sayulita are not from rentals.
 They are modes of transportation by the locals.

 There is no particular company renting motorbikes in Sayulita but when you arrive and meet people, you can easily ask them which local can rent you a bike for the day.

-There used to be a Budget rent a car office in Sayulita but since 2020, I have not seen it operating.
+As for rental cars, there used to be a Budget to rent a car office in Sayulita but since 2020, I have not seen it operating.
 Renting a car in Mexico is a little complicated for foreigners.